It was a stinkin’ good time at the 14th annual South Cariboo Garlic Festival last weekend in Lac La Hache.

 McCrea was thrilled with the success of the event.

 “Everything went perfect this weekend.
 We had a little rain Saturday but the weather was great.
-It was very well organized so I wasn’t stressed and I was able to relax and enjoy myself,” mentioned McCrea.
+It was very well organized so I wasn’t stressed and I was able to relax and enjoy myself,” McCrea said.

 The only real change to this years event was they ended the entertainment an hour earlier on Sunday to allow patrons to visit the vendors at the end of the day.
 This way there was not one massive exodus of vehicles.

-“By ending the entertainment earlier and allow guests to hang out and visit the vendors made for a much relaxed exit and not such a rush to leave,” explained McCrea.
+“By ending the entertainment earlier and allow guests to hang out and visit the vendors made for a much relaxed exit and not such a rush to leave,” McCrea explained.